 I had my arms and ammunition with me.
 One laptop and internet and I never stopped from there.
 I never pigeonholed myself on college curriculum to learn to program but I started attending conferences, meetups and started learning online myself.

-I used to do a lot of courses on coursera.
-Any programming term that I use to come across which is unheard to me, I used to pause reading or the video and used to Google it to know about it.
+I used to do a lot of courses on Coursera.
+Any programming term that I found confusing, I’d pause reading or the video and go to Google to know more about it.

 GODSON: So are you a full stack developer or you are a back-end or front-end developer?